OchoaLab/OchoaLab.github.io/_pages/about.md

 * Detection of genetic loci under selection
 * Inference of genetic admixture

-Important targets of study include recently-admixed individuals, such as Hispanics and African-Americans, who derive their ancestry from Sub-Saharan Africa, the Americas, Europe, and other places.
+We are particularly interested in modeling admixed individuals, such as Hispanics and African-Americans, who derive their ancestry from Sub-Saharan Africa, the Americas, Europe, and other places.
 Recently-admixed individuals vary dramatically in their ancestry composition, even among relatives, so their genetic correlations can be remarkably complex.
-Accurate modeling of relatedness is necessary for studies involving these individuals.
+Accurate modeling of relatedness is necessary for multi-ethnic studies.

 We are a multidisciplinary group that uses statistical models and develops software to study biology.
 Members have a background in mathematics, molecular biology, computer science, and statistics.